 Avon NC Vacation Information and Guide

-With a scenic coastline filled with rolling sand dunes and dotted with sea oats and other native vegetation, there’s truly much to admire about the natural beauty of Avon, North Carolina.
+With a scenic coastline filled with rolling dunes and dotted with sea oats and other native vegetation, there’s indeed much to admire about the natural beauty of Avon, North Carolina.

 By no means is this coastal town the most popular destination on the Outer Banks, but perennial vacationers will tell you that’s part of the allure of Avon.